VedantEnterprises/SimpleFlashLight/README.md

 =========================
 A simple flash light app for Android.
 It uses your camera's LED flashlight to let you see in the dark.
+If you don't have a flashlight with your camera, it use your screen brightness as flash light instead.

 Based on :
  [Simple Torch](https://github.com/jomo/SimpleTorch)